EatMoreCode/Mojolicious-Plugin-Log-Elasticsearch/README.md

 If you specify an arrayref of keys in the `log_stash_keys` configuration value, those corresponding values will be pulled from the request's stash (if present) and also sent to Elasticsearch.

+If you supply a coderef for the key `extra_keys_hook`, that sub will be executed at end of each request.
+It will be passed a single argument, the request itself.
+It should return a hash, which contains extra key/value pairs which will go into the Elasticsearch index.
+These keys may override existing entries for that request - for example if you'd like to override the path for some reason, you can do it here.

 When the index is created, appropriate types are set for the '`ip`', '`path`' and '`location`' fields - in particular the '`path`' field is set to not\_analyzed so that it will not be treated as tokens separated by '/'.